scarrozzo/ratelimit4j/README.md

    ```Java
      rateLimiter.evaluateRequest(key);
    ```
+When the number of requests exceeds the configured threshold determined by the chosen algorithm, the method invocation will throw an exception of the "RateLimiterException" type.

 ## Pure Java Redis
 1) The project is not currently on Maven Central, so you will need to download this repository and run the clean install locally (Maven version tested 3.8.1):